Epaulette: Belgium

 In the Belgian army, red epaulettes with white fringes are worn with the ceremonial uniforms of the Royal Escort while fully red ones are worn by the Grenadiers.
 Trumpeters of the Royal Escort are distinguished by all red epaulettes while officers of the two units wear silver or gold respectively.

 Canada

 In the Canadian Armed Forces, epaulettes are still worn on some Army Full Dress, Patrol Dress, and Mess Dress uniforms.
 Epaulettes in the form of shoulder boards are worn with the officer's white Naval Service Dress.

-After the unification of the Forces, and prior to the issue of the distinctive environmental uniforms, musicians of the Band Branch wore epaulettes of braided gold cord.
+After the unification of the Forces, and prior to the issue of the distinctive environmental uniforms, musicians of the Music Branch wore epaulettes of braided gold cord.

 France

 Until 1914, officers of most French Army infantry regiments wore gold epaulettes in full dress, while those of mounted units wore silver.
 No insignia was worn on the epaulette itself, though the bullion fringe falling from the crescent differed according to rank.
 Other ranks of most branches of the infantry, as well as cuirassiers wore detachable epaulettes of various colours (red for line infantry, green for Chasseurs, yellow for Colonial Infantry etc.) with woollen fringes, of a traditional pattern that dated back to the 18th century.
 Other cavalry such as hussars, dragoons and chasseurs à cheval wore special epaulettes of a style originally intended to deflect sword blows from the shoulder.

 In the modern French Army, epaulettes are still worn by those units retaining 19th-century-style full dress uniforms, notably the ESM Saint-Cyr and the Garde Républicaine.
 The French Foreign Legion continued to wear their green and red epaulettes, except for a break from 1915 to 1930.
 In recent years, the Marine Infantry and some other units have readopted their traditional fringed epaulettes in various colours for ceremonial parades.
 The Marine nationale and the Armée de l'Air do not use epaulettes, but non-commissioned and commissioned officers wear a gilded shoulder strap called attentes, the original function of which was to clip the epaulette onto the shoulder.
 The attentes are also worn by Army generals on their dress uniforms.